nocentino/sql-s3-object-integration/README.md

     command: server /data --console-address ":9001"
 ```

-3. Next, the `createbucket` service creates a user in MinIO that we will use inside SQL Server to access MinOIO and also creates a bucket named `sqlbackups` for our backup and restore testing.
+3. Next, the `createbucket` service creates a user in MinIO that we will use inside SQL Server to access MinIO and also creates a bucket named `sqlbackups` for our backup and restore testing.

 ```
   createbucket: